Sector Mean Reversion on Hong Kong Stocks (HKSE): 6.36% CAGR, +4.75% vs Hang Seng

 Energy 18 (19%)

 Communication Services leads at 32%.
 HK's telecom and media stocks were beaten down repeatedly through the study period.
-Tech and Real Estate tie at 22 quarters each, with Real Estate reflecting the Evergrande-era stress that began in 2020 and accelerated through 2022-2023.
-Healthcare's 22-quarter presence reflects the biotech and pharmaceutical segment that repeatedly underperformed before recovering.
+Tech and Real Estate reflect China-linked sector cycles.
+Real Estate's 24-quarter presence reflects the Evergrande-era stress that began in 2020 and accelerated through 2022-2023.
 The sector mix reflects a market where China-linked sectors cycle through regulatory and macro risk as much as sentiment.

 The Screen